-It is also worth mentioning that if you use BitDefender Anti-Virus then this includes a simple password manager called BitDefender Wallet.
+It is also worth mentioning that if you use BitDefender Anti-Virus or Kaspersky, then these both come with a simple password manager, although they are quite basic.

 So as well as passwords, it is great for storing bank details, licenses, card details etc, and is very easy to share passwords with other people.
 It is also really secure, you can set your LastPass to auto lock after xx minutes so that anyone else using your computer cannot access your passwords without your master password.
 You also have the option of 2-factor authentication.

 However, it can be over complicated for the same reason if you are not very competent with computers, in which case one of the simpler solutions might be better for you for personal use.